kjvdven/IxD-Nail/README.md

 ## Concept

-Build a wireframing tool for [Hammer for Mac](http://hammerformac.com/)
+Build a responsive wireframing tool for [Hammer for Mac](http://hammerformac.com/)

 ## Used Tools